ahrefs/atd/README.md

 Help wanted
 --

-The ATD suite of tools is developed and maintained by volunteers.
+The ATD suite of tools is developed and maintained by volunteers&mdash;&users like you.
 [Various issues](https://github.com/mjambon/atd/issues) are in need of attention.
 If you'd like to contribute, please leave a comment on the issue you're interested in, or create a new issue.
 Experienced